Closing the Generational Gap in Workplace

 Millennials tend to value social aspects overwork, less likely to work overtime, are less of team-players, and, most infamously, are often considered entitled.

 Needless to say, millennial are tech people, so when looking for a team member to handle a tech-related project, a millennial is a great bet.
 To build on the millennial’s preference for social connections, an employer can put them in charge of networking events.
-And whenever some creative, out-of-the-box thinking is required, the millennials are, again, the best people for the job.
+Make sure to provide them with an excellent networking platform they can use to host the online gathering.
+Whenever some creative, out-of-the-box thinking is required, the millennials are, again, the best people for the job.

 The newest addition to the newest addition to the workforce, these youngsters are the future of it.
 They are the most tech-savvy and adaptive to change, creative, multi-tasking, self-learners, pragmatic, and entrepreneurial.
 They are rebellious to the old tradition.
 That makes the Gen Zs most creative and innovative as well.
 Passionate for causes, they are motivated and ambitious.